craig-br/backstage-plugins-ansible/README-ansible-experience.md

 The container image and built plugins are tested using rhdh-local repo.

 You also need to create token and OAuth2 app in AAP.
-Instructions are in repo `ansible-backstage-plugins`, in individual plugin Readme.
+Instructions are in repo `ansible-rhdh-plugins`, in individual plugin Readme.

 - AAP token, see `plugins/catalog-backend-module-rhaap/README.md` (fork `kcagran`, branch `rhaap-catalog-sync`)
 - AAP OAuth2 app, see `plugins/auth-backend-module-rhaap-provider/README.md` (fork `kcagran`, branch `rhaap-oauth2`)